 - 1. If the UE receives an SDP offer that contains "b=RS" attribute set to zero, then the UE must set the "b=RS" attribute to zero in an SDP answer to that SDP offer.
 If the UE receives an SDP offer that contains "b=RR" attribute set to zero, then the UE must set the "b=RR" attribute to zero in an SDP answer to that SDP offer.
-If the UE receives an SDP offer that contains both "b=RR" and "b=RS" attributes set to zero, then the UE must not send RTCP packets and must consider RTCP to be disabled for the session. - 2.
-If the UE received an SDP answer containing zero values in both of the "b=RS" and "b=RR" attributes, then (regardless of the values assigned to these attributes in the corresponding SDP offer) the UE must not send RTCP packets and must consider RTCP to be disabled for the session. - 3.
-The UE must accept receiving RTCP packets for a session that the UE considers RTCP to be disabled.
+If the UE receives an SDP offer that contains both "b=RR" and "b=RS" attributes set to zero, then the UE receives an SDP offer that contains both "b=RR" and "b=RS" attributes set to zero, then the UE receives an SDP offer that contains both "b=RR" and "b=RS" attributes set to zero, then the UE must not send RTCP packets and must consider RTCP to be disabled for the session. - If the UE received an SDP answer containing zero values in both of the "b=RS" and "b=RR" attributes, then (regardless of the values assigned to these attributes in the corresponding SDP offer) the UE must not send RTCP packets and must consider RTCP to be disabled for the session. - The UE must accept receiving RTCP packets for a session that the UE considers RTCP to be disabled.
 The UE is not required to process these received RTCP packets.